typedb/typedb-examples/use-cases/bookstore/README.md

 If you wanted to load the dataset step-by-step or using an older version of TypeDB Console, you can do the following:

-1. In TypeDB Console, create a database - we'll use `bookstore` in this etup
+1. In TypeDB Console, create a database - we'll use `bookstore` in this setup
-2.  open a `schema` transaction
+2. Open a `schema` transaction
 3. Load the `schema.tql` - the easiest is to use `source <path to schema.tql>`
 4. Commit the schema and verify no errors appear
 5. Open a `write` transaction
 6. Load the `data.tql` - the easiest is to use `source <path to data.tql>`
-7. Commit the schema
+7. Commit the data

 ## Example Queries